Skip to main content

 Open Exchange Admin Center (EAC).
 Select servers on the left pane and navigate to certificates to administer certificate for each service.

-The Certify The Web app provides a basic built in deployment task called "Deploy To Microsoft Exchange" which uses a small powershell script to apply the certificate.
-The script used is also available in the Certify The Web source code repository.
+The Certify Certificate Manager app provides a basic built in deployment task called "Deploy To Microsoft Exchange" which uses a small powershell script to apply the certificate.
+The script used is also available in the app source code repository.

-In Certify The Web, select your managed certificate:
+In Certify Certificate Manager, select your managed certificate:

 • On the Tasks tab, under Deployment Tasks, select Add Task > Deploy To Microsoft Exchange.